 When I tell people how much I love handwritten letters, sometimes they look at me like I'm an old relic who doesn't understand the beauty of technology.
-I do understand technology, of course.
-I enjoy email and social networking as much as the next person, but I don't think it replaces the specialness of a letter penned by hand.
-Besides that, writing handwritten cards and letters can nurture a friendship in lasting ways.
+But while I enjoy email and social networking as much as the next person, but I don't think it replaces the value of a letter penned by hand.
+Besides that, handwritten cards and letters can nurture a friendship in lasting ways.

-When it comes to communicating today, we primarily email, text, or chat via social networking.
+With technology the way it is today, we primarily email, text, or chat via social networking.
 The way we "talk" today is fast and often impersonal.
 We might send a tweet out to someone to say happy birthday rather than write them a card.
 We might tell them we're thinking about them through an email that will get put in an electronic trash can and never looked at again.

 But a handwritten card is something different.
-It's rare these days, for one.
-People just don't write cards by hand as they once did.
-But for friendship, this can be a good thing.
+People just don't write cards by hand as they once did, and for friendship especially this is a good thing.
 If you really want to show your friend you're thinking of them, take the time to write out a note by hand.
 This will get your friend's attention from the minute they see the envelope interspersed among the pile of bills they receive in their mailbox until the time they open it and set it out on their desk.
 After all, it's not easy to toss a handwritten letter.
 There is something about it that makes you want to hang on to it.

 Individual Details Make Letters Special